opensearch-project/documentation-website/_install-and-configure/install-opensearch/index.md

 OpenSearch and OpenSearch Dashboards are compatible with Red Hat Enterprise Linux (RHEL) and Debian-based Linux distributions that use [`systemd`](https://en.wikipedia.org/wiki/Systemd), such as Amazon Linux, and Ubuntu Long-Term Support (LTS).
 While OpenSearch and OpenSearch Dashboards should work on most Linux distributions, we only test a subset.

-The following table lists the operating system versions that we currently tested on:
+The following table lists the operating system versions that we are currently testing on:

 OS | Version
 :---------- | :--------